pmq20/node-packer/node/doc/api/domain.md

 function readSomeFile(filename, cb) {
   fs.readFile(filename, 'utf8', d.bind((er, data) => {
-    // if this throws, it will also be passed to the domain return cb(er, data ?
+    // If this throws, it will also be passed to the domain. return cb(er, data ?
 JSON.parse(data) : null);
   }));
 }

 d.on('error', (er) => {
-  // an error occurred somewhere.
-  // if we throw it now, it will crash the program
+  // An error occurred somewhere.
+If we throw it now, it will crash the program
   // with the normal line number and stack message.
 });
 ```